wheelsdirty/wordpress_cloudflared/README.md

 # Base wordpress cloudflared docker compose

-This repository contains a docker-compose yaml that will get the latest wordpress, mysql database, \
-and cloudflared daemon up and running on your machine.
-Follow the simple instructions below to get started.
+This repository contains a docker-compose yaml that will get the latest wordpress, mysql database, and cloudflared daemon up and running on your machine.
+Follow the instructions below to get started.

 ## Requirements